ryanatkn/gro/src/docs/unbundledDevelopment.md

   but it has a pluggable compiler architecture that can probably support a lot of things.
   Gro will have plugins eventually, but unlike Snowpack, we do not currently plan to develop an ecosystem that strays from core choices.
-  Instead, Gro's will likely evolve towards integrating more opinionated choices, not fewer.
+  Instead, Gro will likely evolve towards more opinionated choices, not fewer.
-- Snowpack emphasizes composing tools via the CLI and through plugins.
+- Snowpack emphasizes composing tools through the CLI and plugins.
   Gro emphasizes writing tasks in TypeScript to use libraries directly, but we'll probably do more to support CLI integrations.
 - Snowpack compiles files on demand when requested by the browser.
-  In contrast, Gro compiles files on startup and caches to disk to avoid most wasted work.
+  In contrast, Gro compiles files on startup.
   This is a complex set of tradeoffs - for very large projects, Snowpack has a significant edge.
-  Gro's strategy has advantages, but its design is forced by current limitations and may change.
-  Its current design fits the needs of Node libraries and servers.
+  Gro is designed for the needs of Node libraries and servers, and it has some advantages along with its disadvantages.
   There are plans for Gro to support lazy compilation and other scale-friendly features, and its caching system already speeds up heavy workloads.
-  The limitation that forces eager loading will likely be fixed before Gro reaches 1.0 but it's likely to be a more complex DX than Snowpack.
+  The limitation that forces eager loading will likely be fixed before Gro reaches 1.0, but Gro's DX will probably be more complex than Snowpack's.
 - Gro does not yet support hot module reloading, though work is in progress.
 - Gro uses [swc](https://github.com/swc-project/swc)
   instead of [esbuild](https://github.com/evanw/esbuild)